We are screening this film in the Victoria Hall. Numbers will be limited – masks and hand sanitising required.

 Romania/France/Belgium 2016, 128 minutes (dir.
 Cristian Mungiu) starring Adrian Titieni, Lia Bugnar and Maria Dragus.

-Graduation is a perceptive feature film which explores corruption in post-communist Romania and its corrosive effect, even on people who are fundamentally decent.
-The film introduces us to Romeo, a middle-aged doctor living with his estranged wife Magda and their 18-year-old daughter Eliza.
-Romeo is obsessed with making sure that Eliza leaves school with top grades so that she can take up a scholarship to Cambridge with the possibility of making a life for herself abroad.
-If this were not enough, Romeo is also having an affair with Sandra, who teaches in Eliza’s school.
-The pressure intensifies when Eliza is attacked on her way to school by an unknown assailant and left with a damaged right arm.
-Is she going to be able to write the vital exam papers?
+Graduation explores corruption in post-communist Romania and its corrosive effect, even on people who are fundamentally decent.
+The film introduces us to Romeo, a middle-aged doctor living with his estranged wife Magda and their daughter Eliza.
+Romeo is obsessed with making sure that Eliza leaves school with top grades so that she can take up a scholarship to Cambridge and make a life for herself abroad.
+The pressure intensifies when Eliza is attacked by an unknown assailant and left with a damaged right arm – is she going to be able to write the vital exam papers?
 Frantic with anxiety about his daughter’s future, Romeo ignores his wife’s protests and makes a corrupt deal with the local powers-that-be which will ensure his daughter’s success.
-The film’s director then skilfully explores the psychological and political ramifications of this unholy alliance.
-Graduation won the Cannes Film Festival 2016 award for Best Director, shared with Olivier Assayas for his film Personal Shopper.

-Doors open at 7.30pm.
-Free drinks available.
+Advance bookings only.
+Doors open at 7.45pm.
 Film starts at 8pm.

 £7 per person.
 Please book by 1pm on the day of the film.